Crossmint/crossmint-sdk/apps/wallets/smart-wallet/next/README.md

     ```sh
     pnpm i
     ```
-4. Where this README.md is contained, rename the `.env.example` file to `.env` and add your API key to the file.
+4. In the directory containing this README.md file, rename the `.env.example` file to `.env` and add your API key to the file.
     ```bash
     NEXT_PUBLIC_CROSSMINT_API_KEY="ENTER YOUR CROSSMINT API KEY";
     ```